BonsaiDen/Fomatto/README.md

 - Additional tests
 - Allow for [] in property accessors
-- Add support for negative numbers as formatter arguments
+- Add support for escaped {} in formatting strings
 - More standard formatters